The 7 Best Road Bike Pedals & Cleats to Ride

 NOTE: MTB shoes are manufactured in a 2-hole configuration.
 They allow you to attach MTB cleats.
 Those are smaller than road cleats and compatible with the MTB clipless pedals.

-Pros & Cons of Different Types of Road Clipless Pedals
+Pros and Cons of Different Types of Road Clipless Pedals

-I read dozens of bike forums and manufacturer websites to find the pros & cons of different types of road clipless pedals.
+I read dozens of bike forums and manufacturer websites to find the pros and cons of different types of road clipless pedals.
 The following table summarizes the experiences of riders worldwide.

 Type of PedalProsCons